 Last year while listening to The Secret of Secrets by Osho (thank you, Audible!), I came across an interesting story from the life of the Russian mystic, G.I.
 Gurdjieff.
-Though, in my own study of Gurdjieff’s works I’d undertaken a few years back, I don’t recall reading any such incident in his life.
+Although in my own study of Gurdjieff’s works I’d undertaken a few years ago, I don’t recall reading any such incident in his life.
 Nor was there any mention of a story like that in the works of P.D.
 Ouspensky (one of his longtime pupils).
 So, while I can’t verify the factual accuracy of this anecdote, it does carry a beautiful message.

 I get this all the time from those who come in touch with me: how do I control my anger?
 Or, why do I fail in the face of temptations?
 I can’t ever seem to stick to my resolutions.
 Why, why, why?